-The DLPC23xS-Q1 digital micromirror device (DMD) Controller for automotive applications is used in chipsets for interior and exterior display applications with a functional safety requirement (such as augmented reality HUDs and windshield clusters).
-The DLP5530S-Q1 chipset includes a 0.55" DMD and the DLP4620S-Q1 chipset includes a 0.46" DMD.
-Both chipsets also include the TPS99000S-Q1 System Management and Illumination controller.
-The DLPC23xS-Q1 integrates an embedded processor with error code correction (SECDED ECC), enabling host control and real-time feedback, on-chip diagnostics, and system monitoring functions.
-Onchip SRAM is included to remove the need for external DRAM.
-Combined with the TPS99000S-Q1, the DLPC23xS-Q1 supports high dynamic range dimming of over 5000:1 for HUD applications.
-SubLVDS 600MHz DMD interface allows high DMD refresh rates to generate seamless and brilliant digital images, while simultaneously reducing radiated emissions.
+The DLPC23x-Q1 digital micromirror display (DMD) controller for automotive applications is used in chipsets for interior applications such as HUD and exterior applications such as high-resolution headlights.
+The DLP553x-Q1 chipset includes a 0.55" DMD and the DLP4621-Q1 chipset includes a 0.46" DMD.
+Both chipsets also include the TPS99000-Q1 System Management and Illumination Controller.
+The DLPC23x-Q1 integrates an embedded processor with error code correction (SECDED ECC), enabling host control and real-time feedback, on-chip diagnostics, and system monitoring functions.
+On-chip SRAM is included to remove the need for external DRAM.
+Combined with the TPS99000-Q1, the DLPC23x-Q1 supports high dynamic range dimming of over 5000:1 for HUD applications.
+SubLVDS 600MHz DMD interface allows high DMD refresh rates to generate seamless and brilliant digital images while reducing radiated emissions.

-To aid in the design and manufacture of automotive qualified projectors based on DLP technology, there are a number of established optical module manufacturers and design houses that can be leveraged to support your design.
+To aid in the design and manufacture of automotivequalified projectors based on DLP technology, several established optical module manufacturers and design houses can be leveraged to support your design.